Sulaimon20/RestAssuredProject-1/src/test/java/day14/Day19.md

   * Things you can do according to who you are, The permission attached to your identity.

 ### Few ways of making authorized request
-  - Basic Auth
+  - 1.Basic Auth
     - providing username and password along with each request.
     - For example
       - The spartan app with basic auth
       - if username and password not provided we will get 401
       - Github API also support basic auth
       - It also supports providing token instead of password by generating the personal token by logging into your account and clicking on this [link](https://github.com/settings/tokens)

-  - API Keys
+  - 2.API Keys
     - A token provided by the api vendor , to identify who you are and track your usage and authorize the requests
     - Usually , it's required to provide the token either in query parameter or header (Strictly according to the doc) 4

-  - Bearer token
+  - 3.Bearer token
     - A token either provided or generated by making a request to certain endpoint and added to a header called `Authorization`
     - The value start with `Bearer `+ your long token.
     - The common token type for this known as `JWT(Json Web Token)`
     - It has information about the identity and authority which can be decoded.
 The token usually start with `ey......long token`
     - Example :  `Authorization` : `Bearer ey......long token`
-  - oAuth2
+  - 4.oAuth2
     - A much more secure way of authorizing your request
     - The flow is similar to `Login with facabook,google`
     - Eventually the token still get added to the `Authorization` header.

 >How did you authorize your request in your application ? and what happen if you don't?

 * One of the internal project I worked on use basic auth , and we just provide the username , password for each request to make authorize request
 * Another project I worked on have 2 options
     * provide the api-key into the query parameter
     * provide the api-key in custom header
       * For example : New API you did , [docs here](https://newsapi.org/docs/authentication)
 * Most of the projects I worked on use `Bearer ` token with `JWT` in `Authorizaiton` header.
 I have endpoint that I can use to generate this token and pass it to the each requests in my test.

-* When the credentails or the token is not provided --> `401`
+* When the credentials or the token is not provided --> `401`
-* When the crenentials or the token does not have permission --> `403`
+* When the credentials or the token does not have permission --> `403`

 ### BookIT API oAuth2 example
 BookIT api use oAuth2 for authorization , generating the access token is much simplified and the token does not expire.

 #### Task
    1. Send a request to `GET https://cybertek-reservation-api-qa.herokuapp.com/sign` Endpoint with below 2 query parameters
       * email=jalabaster7f@drupal.org
       * password=terimapam
       * Save the token that generated